Guide to equity release

 And as the population continues to get older, this trend is certain to continue.
 Thousands of older people are asset rich but cash poor.
 If you have a substantial amount of money tied up in your main asset that you want to get your hands on, you could always sell up and buy a smaller home.
 But many older people would rather not sell the family home.
 Equity release can offer a sensible solution for the over 55s who want to supplement their income in retirement, fund home improvements, or simply pay for the holiday of a lifetime, for example.

 Equity release has been around for a while, but many consumers have been wary about it in the past.
-Now, however, both lifetime mortgages and reversion schemes are regulated by the Financial Services Authority (FSA).
+Now, however, both lifetime mortgages and reversion schemes are regulated by the Financial Conduct Authority (FCA).